proper-testing/proper-testing.github.io/README.md

     When you're done, give Ctrl+C to stop the server.
 4. If you're not happy with the result, go back to step 1.
 5. Commit and push your changes.
+6. Compile the pages once more (using `make`) to get the last edit dates right.
-6. Run `make upload` to upload the changes to the web.
+7. Run `make upload` to upload the changes to the website.

 Stuff to add